 Prior to homeschooling, I worked as an editor and technical writer for NASA and The National Eye Institute and performed contract work for Microsoft.
 Currently I am a regular contributor to the online magazine of Grace Church.

-I home-schooled my own three children for 13 years, two of of whom are now graduates of the University of Florida and full-time teachers, and one earned an Associates Degree and is working in sales.
+I home-schooled my own three children for 13 years, two of of whom are now graduates of the University of Florida and full-time teachers, and one earned an Associates Degree and is working a technical position at Universals Studios.

 Although my courses are designed to prepare students for college-level work (and beyond), I am far more passionate about preparing them for life.
 There is no way to teach a student everything.
 Instead, my goal is to partner with you, the parent, to give students the tools they will need to take ownership of their learning and to self-educate so that they can fill any “gaps” in their knowledge.